Wompatuck State Park Doane Street Entrance, 152 Doane St, Cohasset, MA 02025, USA

 This alternate entrance to Wompatuck State Park is located on Doane Street in Cohasset.
 It’s an excellent access point for views of the Aaron River Reservoir (but a long walk when carrying a canoe or kayak).
 It’s also great spot to begin a bike ride through the park.
-With no vehicle access, it is not recommended for those wishing to use the park’s campground.
+Use the Main Entrance to visit the park’s campground.

 This 3,500-acre Massachusetts state park served as the Hingham Naval Ammunition Annex from 1941 to 1965.
 It stretches into four towns – Hingham, Cohasset, Scituate and Norwell.
 The park features numerous seasonal campsites, plus fishing and non-motorized boating on the Aaron River Reservoir.
 There are 12 miles of paved bike paths, plus 40+ miles of off-road trails for hiking, mountain biking, horseback riding and cross-country skiing.
 Stroller-friendly in some sections.

 The land at Wompatuck State Park was commonly used by the Massachusett tribe, led by Chief Josiah Wompatuck.
 English settlers purchased the land from Wompatuck in 1655.
 In the 1700s, early settlers and ship captains held title to the area, but the land was never extensively developed.
 During the 1800s, families maintained woodlots and grazing lands here, and the streams powered the Stockbridge Shingle Mill.
 Water from Mt.
 Blue Spring was commercially bottled.

 In 1941, the United States government established the Hingham Naval Ammunition Depot Annex (known by locals as the “Cohasset Annex”) on the site.
 Land was acquired from private homeowners for the purpose of expanding the Hingham Naval Ammunition Depot nearby (now Bare Cove Park).
 It remained in use until 1965, and served both World War II and the Korean Conflict.